Trump plan to sell off half of oil stockpile sparks debate

 Jason Bordoff, director of Columbia University's Center on Global Energy Policy, warned that selling off large parts of the reserve could cause a price spike if there's a supply disruption in Venezuela or elsewhere.

-Energy analyst Kevin Book said sale of the whole 270 million barrels "appears to be a heavy lift" in Congress, given likely opposition from Murkowski, Cantwell and other lawmakers.
-But Book said some additional sales beyond those now scheduled "seem more likely than not."
+Energy analyst Kevin Book said sale of the whole 270 million barrels is unlikely, given congressional opposition, but said additional sales beyond those now scheduled are probable.

 Rep. Greg Walden, R-Ore., chairman of the House Energy Committee, said the reserve "made sense when we were hostage, potentially, to others.
 But now with a changed landscape, it calls for a review."